A Classification Theorem for Steady Euler Flows: Introduction and Main Results

 \subsection{Organization of the Paper}

-In Section \ref{Bracket}, we establish some general results about analytic functions satisfying $\{f,g\}=0$ and recall a few results about the zero sets of analytic functions.
+In Section \ref{Bracket}, we establish some general results on analytic functions satisfying $\{f,g\}=0$ and recall a few results on zero sets of analytic functions.
 The main consequence of this is that, if an analytic Euler solution $\psi$ does not satisfy an equation of the type \eqref{SemilinearElliptic}, we are ensured the existence of a level set of $\psi$ on which the gradient vanishes.
 In Section \ref{LevelSet}, we prove a few results about these sets, using more fundamentally that $\psi$ is an Euler solution.
 In particular, we show the analyticity of the non-isolated portions of the critical points with quadratic vanishing.
 This sets us up with an overdetermined elliptic problem in a subdomain of the original domain.
-At the end of that section, we then establish the rigidity of solutions with curves of critical points with higher than quadratic vanishing.
-In Section \ref{Rigidity}, we establish the rigidity of solutions with a suitably chosen curve of critical points with quadratic vanishing first by deducing certain regularity properties of the function $F$ (defined in a suitable subdomain) and then by applying the moving plane method.
-In Section \ref{sec: counterexample} we give a counterexample to Theorem \ref{MainTheorem} in an analytic non-simply connected bounded domain, hence showing the optimality of the statement.
+At the end of Section \ref{LevelSet}, we then establish the rigidity of solutions in a domain whose boundary is a curve of critical points with vanishing greater than quadratic.
+In Section \ref{Rigidity}, we {first} establish the rigidity of solutions with a suitably chosen curve of critical points with quadratic vanishing, which is based on certain regularity properties of the function $F$ (defined in a suitable subdomain), and the moving plane method.
+Then, we finish the proof of Theorem \ref{MainTheorem} in Section \ref{section:finish proof} via a contradiction argument.
+In Section \ref{sec: counterexample}, we give a counterexample to Theorem \ref{MainTheorem} in an analytic non-simply connected bounded domain, hence showing the optimality of the statement.